surveyjs/survey-library/docs/get-started-react.md

 ## Configure Styles

-SurveyJS Form Library ships with several predefined themes illustrated below and a flexible theme customization mechanism based upon CSS variables.
+SurveyJS Form Library is shipped with several predefined themes illustrated below and a flexible theme customization mechanism based on CSS variables.

 ![Themes in SurveyJS Form Library](images/survey-library-themes.png)

-To add SurveyJS themes to your application, open the React component in which your survey will be and import the Form Library style sheet:
+To add SurveyJS themes to your application, open the React component that will render your survey and import the Form Library style sheet:

 ```js
 import 'survey-core/defaultV2.min.css';